 - iPad must not be Jailbroken

-- Surface Pro 1, 2, & 4 (Non-Pro Surface devices are NOT supported)
+- Surface Pro, Surface Books, and Surface Laptop devices (Non-Pro Surface devices are NOT supported)

 - External Keyboard (USB or Bluetooth) required.
 Bluetooth keyboards must be paired prior to launching exam

 - Hard Drive: 1GB or higher available space

 - Adobe Reader XI is required for exams containing PDF attachments

 - For onsite support, a working USB port is required (Newer devices may require an adaptor)

 - Internet connection for Examplify Download, Registration, Exam Download and Upload

 - Screen Resolution must be 1920x1080

 NBME Requirements:(See NBME Best Practices for Web-based Testing on Wireless Networks)

 - As of July 2017, laptops with integrated touchscreens are NOW allowed according to the NBME’s recent announcement.
 Web-based Subject and CAS exams can now be administered on Microsoft Windows-based laptops with integrated touchscreens.